Image: Jovan / stock.adobe.com

 In December 2012, then-Gov. Bill Haslam announced Tennessee would not develop its own health insurance exchange, citing a lack of information from the federal government.

 Prior to his 2012 announcement, Haslam had leaned toward a state-run exchange.
 He believed local state control was preferable and that the state could run the exchange more cost-effectively that the federal government.

 However, Republican legislators opposed the exchange, Tea Party supporters staged repeated protests, and Tennessee eventually ended up with an exchange run by HHS.

-For 2022 coverage, there are six insurers that offer exchange plans in Tennessee:
+For 2023 coverage, six insurers will offer exchange plans in Tennessee, including one newcomer:

 There are six insurers offering coverage in Tennessee’s exchange in 2022, up from just three in 2018.
 Here’s a summary of how insurer participation in the state’s exchange has changed over the years.